Gods and Goddesses

 Powers and Symbolism

 Zagreus embodies the duality of destruction and rebirth, much like the changing seasons.
 His myth reflects the eternal cycle of life, death, and regeneration—a theme deeply tied to his mother Persephone's annual descent into the underworld.
-As a chthonic (underworld) deity, Zagreus was sometimes worshipped alongside Hades and Persephone, though his cult was far less widespread.
+As a chthonic (underworld) deity, Zagreus was sometimes worshiped alongside Hades and Persephone, though his cult was far less widespread.

 His association with Dionysus links him to ecstatic rites, wine, and the liberation of the soul.
 Some scholars suggest that Zagreus represented the Orphic ideal of spiritual purification, where followers sought to transcend their Titanic (earthly) nature through ritual and asceticism.